voxpupuli/puppet-icinga2/README.md

 **Parameters of `icinga2::feature::graphite`:**

 ##### `ensure`
 Either `present` or `absent`.
 Defines if the feature `graphite` should be enabled.
-Default is `present`.
+Defaults to `present`.

 ##### `host`
 Graphite Carbon host address.
-Default is `127.0.0.1`.
+Defaults to `127.0.0.1`.

 ##### `port`
 Graphite Carbon port.
-Default is `2003`.
+Defaults to `2003`.

 ##### `host_name_template`
 Template for metric path of hosts.
-Default is `icinga2.$host.name$.host.$host.check_command$`.
+Defaults to `icinga2.$host.name$.host.$host.check_command$`.

 ##### `service_name_template`
 Template for metric path of services.
-Default is `icinga2.$host.name$.services.$service.name$.$service.check_command$`.
+Defaults to `icinga2.$host.name$.services.$service.name$.$service.check_command$`.

 ##### `enable_send_thresholds`
 Send threholds as metrics.
-Default is false.
+Defaults to false.

 ##### `enable_send_metadata`
 Send metadata as metrics.
-Default is false.
+Defaults to false.

 #### Class: `icinga2::feature::livestatus`
 Enables or disables the `livestatus` feature.